vijayrajpanchall/matic-docs/docs/operate/mapped-tokens.md

 </TabItem>
 <TabItem value="mainnet">

-# Polygon-Mainnet

-If you want to get your token mapped then please send your mapping request via https://mapper.polygon.technology/

-The table below shows some examples about different mapped tokens on Polygon-Mainnet, including but not limited to:

 | Token Name        | Bridge | Parent Chain Address: Ethereum Mainnet                                                                                | Child Chain: Polygon Network                                                                                                      |
 | ----------------- | ------ | --------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |